 The Ancient Roman Empire was known for opulence, art and power.
 Emperors and fine ladies would have surely adorned themselves with jewelry like this bracelet.
 Seed beads in rich purple and gold colors add a striking balance to the enchanting Miyuki Half Tila beads at the center of this herringbone design.
 Make this bracelet for yourself and add regal Roman style to your collection of treasures

-Step one: Create a single row of ladder stitch for the first row of the bracelet.
-You can see how this is done in Image 1 (beads 1A through 1I) in this PDF Diagram.
+Create a single row of ladder stitch for the first row of the bracelet.
+You can see how this is done in Image 1 (beads 1A through 1I) in the Riches of Rome Diagram PDF.
 Here is the order of beads you should use in the row:

 One TOHO 8/0 galvanized matte starlight bead round (1A)

 One TOHO 8/0 metallic plum AB hex bead (1B).
 Repeat once more (1C).

 One Miyuki 8/0 Duracoat galvanized eggplant seed bead (1D)